SteveProkovas/Development-of-a-Motion-Analysis-and-Posture-Monitoring-System-Using-Biomedical-Sensors/README.md

-# Development of a Motion Analysis and Posture Monitoring System Using Biomedical Sensors
+# Motion Analysis and Posture Monitoring System Using Biomedical Sensors

 ## Project Overview

-This project focuses on creating a wearable biomedical system for monitoring and improving body posture and mobility.
-Utilizing sensors strategically placed on key body areas (e.g., back, neck, knees), the system records data on movement and posture in real time.
-This data is analyzed using Python algorithms incorporating discrete mathematics and machine learning, providing immediate feedback to users.
-A Field-Programmable Gate Array (FPGA) serves as the backbone for digital control and processing, enabling rapid, real-time feedback.
+This project provides a wearable biomedical system to monitor and improve posture and mobility.
+Sensors positioned at key anatomical points collect real-time data, which is processed using Python-based algorithms and FPGA technology to give immediate feedback, assisting users in maintaining proper posture and preventing musculoskeletal issues.

 ## Table of Contents
 - [Project Overview](#project-overview)